zer0cache/matic-docs/docs/integrate/full-node-binaries.md

 ## Prerequisites

-- One machine.
+- One machine is required.
 - `build-essential` installed on the Full Node machine.
 - To install:
-- sudo apt-get install build-essential
+- `sudo apt-get install build-essential`
 - Go 1.17 installed on both the Full Node machine.

 <!-- ### To install